jmo84/table-view/README.md

 # table-view.js

 An automatic table updater written in standard JavaScript.
 Designed to be a compact solution for mobile devices.
-In its compressed form, the script weighs in at 9 kilobytes.
+In its compressed form, the script is only 10 kilobytes.

 With search engine visibility in mind, the table can be initialized from its body's HTML.
 There's also an option for initializing it using a data variable; you may use an `Array` or `Object` as a data source.
 There's column sorting and styling, cell customization, pivot tables, paging, and automatic updating.